 - 6. Quarterly Reports-The FCG understands that the Department may be interpreting the quarterly reporting requirements under Rule 62-296.405(1)(g), F.A.C., to apply regardless of whether continuous emissions monitors were required under the preceding Rule 62-296.405(1)(f), F.A.C.
 It is the FCG's position that quarterly reports are required under Rule 62-296.405(1)(g) only when continuous emissions monitors are required under the preceding paragraph (f).
-While this may not be entirely clear from the language of the rules, paragraphs (f) and (g) were originally included in a separate rule on "continuous emission monitoring requirements" where it was very clear that the requirements of paragraph (g) applied only if 17-2.710, F.A.C. (copy attached), where these provisions were originally located, was first transferred to Rule 17-297.500, F.A.C. (which later became Rule 62-297.500), later repealed in November of 1994, and ultimately replaced with what is now Rule 62-296.405(1)(f) and (g), required to install and operate continuous emissions monitors (e.g., cil- and gas-fired units), the quarterly reporting requirements of paragraph (g) should not apply. - 7.
-Trivial Activities-As you may recall, in May of 1896, the FCG submitted to the Department a list of small, de minimis emissions units and activities that it considered to be "trivial," Consistent with the list developed by EPA as part of the Title V "White Paper" and incorporated by reference by the Department in its March 15, 1996, guidance memorandum (DAPM-PER/V-15-Revised).
+While this may not be entirely clear from the language of the rules, paragraphs (f) and (g) were originally included in a separate rule on "continuous emission monitoring requirements" where it was very clear that the requirements of paragraph (g) applied only if continuous emission monitoring was required under paragraph (f).
+Research indicates that Rule 17-2.710, F.A.C. (copy attached), where these provisions were originally located, was first transferred to Rule 17-297.500, F.A.C. (which later became Rule 62-295.405(1)(f) and (g), F.A.C.
+To the extent that an emissions unit is not subject to Rule 62-296.405(1)(f) and is not required to install and operate continuous emissions monitors (e.g., cil- and gas-fired units), the quarterly reporting requirements of paragraph (g) should not apply. - Trivial Activities-As you may recall, in May of 1996, the FCG submitted to the Department a list of small, de minimis emissions units and activities that it considered to be "trivial," consistent with the list developed by EPA as part of the Title V "White Paper" and incorporated by reference by the Department in its March 15, 1996, guidance memorandum (DAPM-PEP/V-15-Revised).
 We never received a response from the Department and now understand that the Department may not have made a determination as to whether any of the emission units or activities on the list should qualify as "trivial."
-This is an important issue to permit, and utilizately omitted from emission estimates in the annual air open tion reports under Rule 62-210.370(3), F.A.C.
-The FCG remains hopeful that the Department will consider its request to determine that most, if not all, of the emission units and activities on the May, 1995, your staff at the January 30 meeting. - 8.
-Farmit Shield--The FCG continues to be concarned about the language in Conditions 5 and 20 of Appendix TV-1, Title V Conditions, which circumvents the permit shield provisions under Section 403.0872(15), Florida Statutes, and Rule 62-313.460, F.A.
-C. The FCG believes that these conditions should be deleted in their entirety.
-To the extent that the Department among to caveat the applicability of those conditions, the FCG believes that it is important to circ to not only the regulatory citation for the permit shield but the statutory citation as well.
+This is an important issue to the FCG because only "trivial" activities can be omitted from the Title V permit application and permit, and ultimately omitted from emission estimates in the annual air operation reports under Pule 62-210.370(5), F.A.C.
+The FCG remains hopeful that the Department will consider its request to determine that most, if not all, of the emission units and activities on the May, 1995, list to be "trivial."
+We would like to discuss a possible resolution of this issue with you and your staff at the January 30 meeting. - 8.
+Permit Shield-The FCG continues to be concerned about the language in Conditions 5 and 20 of Appendix TV-1, Title V Conditions, which circumvents the permit shield provisions under Section 403.0872(15), Florida Statutes, and Rule 62-213.460, F.A.C.
+The FCG believes that these conditions should be deleted in their entirety.
+To the extent that the Department attempt to caveat the applicability of those conditions, the FCG believes that it is important to cite to not only the regulatory ritation for the permit shield but the statutory citation as well.

-Thank you again for considering the FCG's comments on the drop Take V permits.
-We very much appreciate the cooperation we have received from the T parameter throughout the
+Thank you again for considering the PCG's comments on the drift Title V permits.
+We very much appreciate the cooperation we have received from the T spartment throughout the

 Clair H. Fancy, P.E.

-Chief, Bureau of Air Regulation

-Florida Department of Environmental Protection

-January 28, 1997
+Chief, Eureau of Air Regulation Florida Department of Environmental Protection January 28, 1997 Page 5

-Page 5

-Tide V implementation process, and we look forward to our meeting later this week.
+Title V implementation process, and we look forward to our meeting later this week.
 If you have any questions in the meantime, please call me at 561-525-7661.